-12.0 adverse planning proposals, onerous burdens, title restrictions or servitude rights.
+VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
 It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
 No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
 All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.

-12.1 Market Value condition (£): £160,000 ONE HUNDRED AND SIXTY THOUSAND POUNDS STERLING POUNDS 12.2 Market Value on completion of essential works (£): N/A N/A 12.3 Suitable security for normal mortgage purposes?
-Yes 12.4 Date of Valuation: 01/08/2023 Signature: Electronically Signed: 237891-51c9864f-8140 Surveyor: Michael McDade MRIC MRICS Date: 03/08/2023 J & E Shepherd - Greenock Office: 28 Westburn Street Greenock PA15 1RY Tel: 01475 730 717 Fax: email: greenock@shephere d.co.uk energy report energy report on:
+12.1 Market Value in present condition (£): £125,000 ONE HUNDRED AND TWE POUNDS STERLING ENTY FIVE 1 THOUSAND 12.2 Market Value on completion of essential works (£): 12.3 Suitable security for normal mortgage purposes?
+Yes 12.4 Date of Valuation: 12/04/2024 Signature: Electronically Signed: 2560 01-51c9864f-8140 Surveyor: Michael McDa ade MRICS Date: 16/04/2024 J & E Sheph J & E Shepherd - Greenock Office: 28 Westburn Street Greenock PA15 1RY Tel: 01475 730 717 Fax: email: greenock@shephe erd.co.uk